 Seven medallions of Saints and the Holy Family were carefully removed from the windows of the original church on the corner of fifth and Main and fitted in the colorful windows in the new church.

 In July 1992, Father Martin Chevalier was appointed St. John’s first resident priest for the growing parish.

 In the Spring of 2012 the parish began the “Expanding Christ’s Love” Building Expansion Campaign for a $2.2 million addition to the East that would include a large parish hall and bathrooms on the upper level and additional classrooms and offices on the lower level.
-This is the first phase of a plan that will later include a full remodel of the existing church and lower level.
 We broke ground for the new addition in March of 2014 the campaign in ongoing.